-We will thus run the course in person (only).
-However, most lectures will be linked to zoom videos from previous years.
-We are very happy to be back to normal, and look much forward to seeing you (for real).
+We will run the course in person (only).
+However, most lectures will be linked to zoom videos from previous years and/or (poorly) recorded for posting.

 The course require both self-disciplin and dedication.

 We will of course do our best to inspire, help, debug (?), and promote collaboration, but it is of course up to you, how much you want to learn/benefit from this course.